project-sunbird/project-sunbird.github.io/pages/features-documentation/announcement.md

   </tr>
 </table>

-## Viewing Announcement on your Home page
+## Viewing Announcement on your Homepage

 <table>
   <tr>